linked-db/linked-ql/README.md

     }
     ```

     The old name being in place is needed to find the target during migration.
-The temporary `$name` attribute automatically disappears after new name has been picked up by Linked QL at next `linkedql migrate`.
+The temporary `$name` attribute automatically disappears after new name has been picked up by Linked QL at next `linkedql commit`.

 To run:

-+ Use `linkedql migrate` to walk through your staged local changes and interactively perform a migration against your database.
++ Use `linkedql commit` to walk through your staged local changes and interactively perform a migration against your database.
 + Use `linkedql rollback` to walk through the latest savepoint at each database and interactively perform a rollback.
-+ Use `linkedql leaderboard` to just view the latest savepoint at each database.
++ Use `linkedql state` to just view the state of each database.

 Details of these commands in the [CLI](https://github.com/linked-db/linked-ql/wiki/CLI#linked-ql-cli) area.